Amish-Codes/Ketty-Bot/README.md

-# Ketty-Bot
+## Ketty-Bot

-A voice assistant
+# It is a voice Assistant made using python which performs several basic operation commanded by user.